 WARNING: Some of the photos in this story may be disturbing to some readers.

-Her chest is wrapped in bandages as burns stretch across her stomach.
+The cup spilled and now her chest is wrapped in bandages as burns stretch across her stomach.

 She was treated for her injuries at a local hospital and is recovering at home.

 Cleckley still has to be monitored for the next 72 hours as her burns may progress to third-degree burns.